Visit our Top Laptop CPU Ranking to check these two and many more CPUs.

 Results are from the Fritz chess benchmark (the higher the score, the better)

 For the purposes of this comparison, we have chosen to compare the performance of the two chips found in Dell Latitude 15 5590 and Acer Swift 3 (SF315-41) respectively.
 As you can see from the charts above, Intel Core i7-8650U outperforms its rival with around 8% when it comes to 3D rendering (tested with Cinebench 15).
-On the contrary, the latter manages to score 48% better results in the Adobe Photoshop test.
-But the 8th gen Intel processor once again surpasses with 45% its opponent in our raw synthetic benchmarks (tested with Fritz).
+In addition, the latter manages to score 48% slower results in the Adobe Photoshop test.
+On top of that, the 8th gen Intel processor once again surpasses with 45% its opponent in our raw synthetic benchmarks (tested with Fritz).